Benn7445/Pattern/README.md

-# Minecraft Server Website with Next.js 13
+# Forum with Next.js 13
 Pattern project built with Next.js 13.
 In this repository, you'll find the source code and necessary files to build a website specifically designed for managing and presenting a Minecraft server.